mesosphere/marathon/REST.md

 design details, refer to the [health checks](https://github.com/mesosphere/marathon/wiki/Health-Checks) wiki page.

 A health check is considered passing if (1) its HTTP response code is between 200 and 399, inclusive, and (2) its response is received within the `timeoutSeconds` period.
 If a task fails more than `maxConseutiveFailures` health checks consecutively, that task is killed.

 Each health check supports the following:

-* `gracePeriodSeconds`: Health check failures are ignored within this number of seconds or until the task becomes health for the first time.
+* `gracePeriodSeconds`: Health check failures are ignored within this number of seconds or until the task becomes healthy for the first time.
 * `intervalSeconds`: Number of seconds to wait between health checks.
 * `maxConsecutiveFailures`: Number of consecutive health check failures after which the unhealthy task should be killed.
 * `path`: Path to endpoint exposed by the task that will provide health status.
   Example: "/path/to/health". _Note: only used if `type == "http"`._
 * `portIndex`: Index in this app's `ports` array to be used for health requests.
   An index is used so the app can use random ports, like "[0, 0, 0]" for example, and tasks could be started with port environment variables like `$PORT1`.
 * `timeoutSeconds`: Number of seconds after which a health check is considered a failure regardless of the response.
 * `type`: Protocol of the requests to be performed.
 One of "http" or "tcp".

 ##### `id`